eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 So far so good.
 However.
 The core logic of the framework is mostly written in Scala, and it shows:

 - view templates have to be scripted using Scala
 - the build tooling uses SBT instead of the Maven/Gradle alternatives favored by the majority of Java projects
 - a Scala/SBT plugin is required to compile the code in Intellij and Eclipse.
 Can be fidly to setup.

-- long build times curtesy of the Scala compiler
+- long build times, curtesy of the Scala compiler
--

 These little annoyances are not deal breaking but they do add up, so much so that at times this negates the productivity bonuses brought on by the framework.